-An LWM2M server is an instance of an LWM2M middleware service layer, containing a Resource Directory along with other LWM2M interfaces defined by the LWM2M specification.
+An LWM2M server is an instance of an LWM2M middleware service layer, containing an RD along with other LWM2M interfaces defined by the LWM2M specification.

-CORE Resource Directory (RD) is used to provide the LWM2M Registration interface.
+The registration interface of this specification is used to provide the LWM2M Registration interface.

 LWM2M does not provide for registration sectors and does not currently use the rd-lookup interface.